EternalllZM/rtd-codz/docs/source/rules.rst

 .. note::
     :ref:`Apply for Staff if you wish to enforce rules and be part of our team.`

-- **Bans are issued after many warnings or a severe rule break.**

-There is no set limit before your account is banned for multiple violations of the rules.
-However, the weight of the infraction is heavily considered upon the second and third (and above [if any]) punishment.

 - **You may not appeal punishments on behalf of another user.**